 Find new ideas for teaching spring with these lesson plans, science project ideas, and outdoor activities.
-Introduce your students to life cycles, weather patterns, and the great outdoors!
+Introduce your students to the life cycles of plants, the many kinds of insects and bugs, spring weather patterns, and the great outdoors!

 With a hands-on approach, grow your students' knowledge of plants, from plant structure to life cycle to oxygen production.

 Teach about water movement with this experiment in which students observe how water gets from the root of a plant to the top.

 Spring is a wonderful time to teach little ones all about plants.
 Read on to see what we are learning about in the upcoming weeks.